 The face on the retail box package was adapted from a model and Haitian-born Renee Lesperance, a black woman who was discovered by one of the software developers at Saks 5th Avenue in 1995 at Beverly Hills, California.

 Ms Lesperance's face became the symbol of Mavis.
-She was chosen because the software developer had a favorite singer named Mavis Staples and Renee reminded him of the singer.
+She was chosen because the software developer's favorite singer is Mavis Staples and Renee reminded him of her.

 blackSoftware is code, text, images and multimedia that is actively representing African-American and Black peoples lives and culture when expressed with computerized pencils, software code, and colorful electronic crayons.